In this tutorial, we’ll show you the quickest way to import an entire SQL database to MongoDB using Studio 3T’s SQL to MongoDB Migration tool.

 , and countrylanguage

 – to create a collection for each.
-By default, Studio 3T will map each table to a collection with the same name.
+By default, Studio 3T maps each table to a collection with the same name.

 Click OK.
-All three tables should appear in the Overview.
+All three tables are displayed in the Overview tab.

 5 – Run the SQL import

 It’s time to run the SQL import.
-Click on Run Migration.
+Click the Run migration button.

-, highlighted above) to check if the data looks correct (and it does!)
+) to check if the data looks correct.

 Next steps